Klehrik/RoRR-ItemToggle/README.md

 Allows for selecting which items should appear in a run.
+If a disabled item is dropped, it will be turned into a random item of the same tier.
 (Note that you cannot toggle items during a run)

 Not tested in multiplayer.